kyma-project/community/sig-and-wg/sig-core/proposals/test-folder-consolidation.md

 The docker image for a subfolder should reside in the `tests` subfolder.

-**Example**: A component _event-bus_ has its acceptance tests in folder _tests/event-bus_ and produces a docker image _XX/tests/event-bus:0.5.1_
+**Example**: The Event-Bus component has its acceptance tests in the `tests/event-bus` folder and produces a docker image named like `XX/tests/event-bus:0.5.1`

-Real e2e scenarios (like kubeles--integration) should be bundled into one subfolder _e2e_.
-Here we should have one test project which will execute all e2e tests organized by scenarios in different packages.
++ Bundle the real e2e scenarios (like kubeless-integration) into one `e2e` subfolder.
+Here we should have one test project which executes all e2e tests divided by scenarios to different packages.

 ## Actions